FyraLabs/readymade/README.md

 Source: <https://www.lyrical-nonsense.com/global/lyrics/ado/readymade/english/>

+## Hacking

+Please refer to [HACKING.md](HACKING.md) for more information on how to contribute to Readymade.

 ## Licensing

 Readymade is generally licensed under the MIT License, but some parts of the codebase and assets may be licensed differently.
 The non-MIT licensed parts will be clearly marked in the source code and in the assets.